 The initial development of this project allowing release 1 in May 2006 was conducted under an agreement with Yale University (Program on Non-Market Accounts), and was sponsored by the Glaser Progress Foundation.
 Some amendments to this dataset made from December 2005 through December 2011 were funded by the Economic and Social Research Council.
-From January 2012 through December 2015, further additions and upgrades to the AHTUS have been funded by a combination of grants provided by the Economic and Social Research Council and the National Institute of Child Health and Human Development.
+Since January 2012, further additions and upgrades to the AHTUS have been funded by a combination of grants provided by the Economic and Social Research Council and the National Institute of Child Health and Human Development.

 What's in the future for AHTUS-X? [top]

 Based on funding and data availability, AHTUS-X will release new data from the ATUS.

 Does AHTUS-X add value to the data? [top]

 The AHTUS-X data access system makes it easy for users to create the time use variables they want, thus making the data more accessible to a broader audience.
 The system aggregates time spent in user-specified combinations of activities and applies any requested filters behind the scenes and delivers this information to users in the form of a time use variable.

 Users can select samples and variables they are interested instead of downloading the complete database.

 The documentation is a natural starting place for new AHTUS-X users.
 We have a page dedicated to helping new users navigate our site.